sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

 }
 ```

-The `PositionTracker` is used to maintain a persisted memory of your place in the event stream.
+The `ProjectionTracker` is used to maintain a persisted memory of your place in the event stream.
 When the synchronization
 service is restarted it should not restart syncing from the first event.
-The `PositionTracker` will be notified as the
+The `ProjectionTracker` will be notified as the
 position changes so that it can update the persisted value.

 ```c#